How green? UK renewable energy providers' fuel mix ranked

 Electricity sourced from renewable generators is fed into the national grid, for the most part.
 There are no special cables to separate green energy from the rest.
 Since energy suppliers buy electricity wholesale to then sell onto their customers, they can choose to only buy from green power generators.
 To streamline the process OFGEM issues Renewable Energy Guarantees of Origin (REGO) that certify that electricity bought by suppliers is truly green.

 While renewable sources of electricity are subject to weather patterns, they have one distinct advantage over nuclear, coal and gas.
 Unlike fossil or nuclear fuels, renewable energy sources will never run out.
 Meanwhile, the availability of finite fuels will dwindle which inevitably will make them more expensive.
-This means that renewable electric power is the sustainable and cost-effective choice for today and tomorrow.
+This means that renewable electric power represents sustainable development as well as being a cost-effective choice for today and tomorrow.

 Environmental impact of green energy